-Subsequent to Order No. 861, market sellers in PJM rely on the market power mitigation rules in the PJM Market Rules in asserting that their participation in the PJM markets at market based rates does not raise horizontal market power concerns.4 Order No.
+Subsequent to Order No. 861, market sellers in PJM rely on the market power mitigation rules in the PJM Market Rules in asserting that their participation in the PJM markets at market based rates does not raise horizontal market power concerns.
+Order No.

 Order No. 861 at P 22 ("The public and the Commission will continue to have access to a Seller's ownership information, vertical market power analysis, asset appendix, and EQRs, as well as to the market monitors' reports.
 For example, PJM IMM notes that its quarterly State of the Market reports contain a comprehensive listing of market power concerns.
 Anyone may use this information in support of a challenge to a Seller's market-based rate authority.
 The Commission would then consider this and other information to determine whether the Seller may obtain or retain market-based rate authority.
-In addition, contrary to Public Citizen's argument that "once
+In addition, contrary to Public Citizen's argument that "once [market-based rate] authority is granted, [the Commission] is unlikely to take it away," the standard for obtaining and retaining market-based rate authority is the same.
+The Commission can and does institute FPA section 206 proceedings when potential market power concerns arise.").

 861 (at P 21) recognizes that an intervenor may challenge the presumption that market power mitigation is sufficient by presenting evidence, including that provided in the market monitors' reports.
-Such evidence is contained in the Market Monitor's State of the Market Reports for PJM and in the complaint filed by the Market Monitor regarding the capacity market seller offer cap.5
+Such evidence is contained in the Market Monitor's State of the Market Reports for PJM and in the complaint filed by the Market Monitor regarding the capacity market seller offer cap.